Division Links

 DAQ rules governing open burning can be found in the Utah Administrative Code (UAC) R307-202.
 This rule allows open burning of clippings, bushes, plants, and pruning’s from trees incident to property and residential clean-up activities, provided that the following conditions have been met:

-• The clearing index is 500 or greater.
+• The clearing index issued by the national Weather Service is 500 or greater; except for in specified situations.
 The clearing index is a measure of the atmospheric mixing and wind speed.
 A clearing index of 500 or less is considered poor atmospheric ventilation.

 • Materials to be burned are thoroughly dry and no trash, rubbish, tires, or oil are included in the material to be burned, used to start fires, or used to keep fires burning.